rust-lang/rust/src/doc/rustdoc/src/linking-to-items-by-name.md

 pub fn foo() {}
 ```

-This is especially useful for proc-macros, which must always be in their own dedicated crate.
+This is especially useful for proc-macros, which must always be defined in their own dedicated crate.

 Note: Because of how `macro_rules!` macros are scoped in Rust, the intra-doc links of a
 `macro_rules!` macro will be resolved [relative to the crate root][#72243], as opposed to the